simonespa/machine-learning-playground/notes/recommender/choice_overload_vs_deprivation.md

 just few things.
 This only works for people who are inclined towards the undecisevness.
 Some people like to be told what to consume so they don't have to.
 This doesn't mean they may certainly like the content, but it helps with exploration.

+### Sense of guilt with information overload

+The performance of the chosen content seems/appears mediocre in comparison with the unknown.
+You have chosen something and you are wondering: "what if I did choose something else?"

 ## Explore new content
 - Human intervention: hints and overrides